Wix App Redesign

 Create a mobile solution for online business management, that serves users from an unlimited variety of business areas.

 The Wix app aims to provide a versatile "one size fits all" solution for online business owners and members to use on the go.
 However, many users find it complicated and disengaging.
-We were asked by Wix's representatives to perform an analysis of the app's interface, in order to define the main challenges users face when using the product.
+We were asked by Wix's representatives to perform a UX analysis of the app's interface, in order to define the main challenges users face when using the product and offer solutions.

 02 | The Solution